AMKID -- a large KID-based camera at the APEX telescope: Instrument performance

 \section{Instrument performance}

-After extensive laboratory characterization, described in Appendix \ref{APENDIX1}, AMKID was shipped to Chile and installed in its current configuration in August 2023.
-The process included the in-situ assembly of the last generation HFA detectors and the room temperature magnetic shield described in Appendix\ref{Ap:Magnetic}.
-After installation several calibration sources were observed using the dual color configuration.
+After the extensive laboratory characterization described in Appendix \ref{APENDIX1}, AMKID was shipped to Chile and installed in its current configuration in August 2023.
+The process included the in situ assembly of the last generation HFA detectors and the room temperature magnetic shield described in Appendix \ref{Ap:Magnetic}.
+After installation, several calibration sources were observed using the dual-color configuration.
 These initial observations prove that the observing strategies, pointing model, and beam quality are adequate for both arrays.
-During the observing season 2025 work focussed on the complete science verification and optimization of the LFA.
-The HFA verification is still ongoing and final results are expected for end of the 2026 observing campaign.\\ In the last sections we present the main results obtained during the successful AMKID-LFA commissioning.
-The current section focus on the measured instrument performance, meanwhile Section \ref{On-Sky} presents some early on-sky observations proving the basic instrument capabilities. \\
+During the 2025 observing season, work focused on the complete science verification and optimization of the LFA.
+High-frequency array verification remains ongoing, and final results are expected at the end of the 2026 observing campaign.

+In the following sections, we present the main results obtained from the successful AMKID-LFA commissioning.
+This section focuses on measured instrument performance, while Sect. \ref{On-Sky} presents early on-sky observations that prove basic instrument capabilities. \\